It seems like it’s an epidemic, and you hear about Postpartum Depression (PPD) more and more often these days.

 My suggestion for any postpartum mom is to make the above diet changes, and get some help, but if you are struggling emotionally, know there ARE solutions.

 There IS an underlying root cause – or causes – and it can be addressed.
 You can heal.
 You don’t have to feel this way.
-This is not the way God intended it to be.
+Frazzled, depressed, hopeless, and unhealthy is not the way God intended it to be for new moms!

-If your provider isn’t able to offer solutions, please consider doing an Ask Tracy session.
+If your provider is not able to offer solutions, please consider doing an Ask Tracy session or a bundle of sessions.
 I can help you connect the dots and initiate a unique treatment plan that will address root causes.
-We don’t even need fancy labs.
+We don’t need costly labs.
 After 18 years in business, intuition, and God’s help…I have faith we can get you feeling better again.